vuongducphuong/documentation/content/applications/websites/ecommerce/ecommerce_management/customer_accounts.rst

 ==================

 It is possible to allow or restrict the documents to which customers have access through the website builder.
-Log in your **own** account with your Odoo database credentials, and go to :menuselection:`Edit --> Customize`.
+Log in your **own** account with your Leansoft database credentials, and go to :menuselection:`Edit --> Customize`.
 From the website builder menu, enable or disable the documents customers can have access to.